sateesh3048/Mysql_Queries/stored_procedures.sql.md

 3) Stored procedures are **reusable and transparent to any applications**.
 Stored procedures expose the database interface to all applications so that developers don’t have to develop functions that are already supported in stored procedures.

-4)**Stored procedures are secure**.
+4) **Stored procedures are secure**.
 The database administrator can grant appropriate permissions to applications that access stored procedures in the database without giving any permissions on the underlying database tables.

 ## MySQL stored procedures disadvantages